 "The dedication of the Paul & Margaret Brand Research Center at Barry University will continue the Brand's legacy by conducting collaborative research to reduce diabetic complications including ulcers and amputations.
-Our work here has already started as Dr. Gerhild Packert, professor of biology and associate dean for the Barry University College of Health Sciences and I are collaborating on a US Department of Defense $1.9 million research grant that will study if Nitric Oxide can safely penetrate tissues and eradicate bacteria to benefit soldiers wounded in the field." said Dr. Jeffrey Jensen, dean and professor for the Barry University School of Podiatric Medicine.
+Our work here has already started as Dr. Gerhild Packert, professor of biology and associate dean for the Barry University College of Nursing and Health Sciences and I are collaborating on a US Department of Defense $1.9 million research grant that will study if Nitric Oxide can safely penetrate tissues and eradicate bacteria to benefit soldiers wounded in the field." said Dr. Jeffrey Jensen, dean and professor for the Barry University School of Podiatric Medicine.

 Philip Yancey, author of three books with Paul Brand served as host and keynote speaker for the Paul & Margaret Brand Research Center Dedication, Yancey indicated that, "Earlier on April 29, 2011 more than a billion people tuned in to watch a lavish royal wedding in London.
 Later that same day, a much smaller crowd gathered in Miami Shores, Florida to honor two humble missionary doctors, Paul and Margaret Brand, who worked with some of the most neglected people on the planet, yet whose work led to treatments that improved the lives of millions."